Generic placeholder image

 Conclusion: PFAS, with a long half-life of 3.5-8.5 years, is commonly found in the serum of pregnant women, crossing the placenta barrier.
 This exposure disrupts placental homeostasis, negatively impacting mechanisms of action and potentially leading to deterioration in pregnancy and child health.
 Further research is needed to comprehensively understand the complex interplay between PFAS exposure and its implications for maternal and child well-being.

-Keywords: Obesity, fluoroalkyl substances, Child development, Pregnancy, PPAR-?, chronic disorder
+Keywords: Obesity, fluoroalkyl substances, child development, pregnancy, PPAR-γ, chronic disorder.

 Rights & Permissions Print Cite